 So, how do you go about this epic campaign of competitor crushing?

-Well, you could respond to those spammy, grammatically challenged emails you get from foreign SEO "experts" proclaiming they can get you on the first page of Google.
-Or, you could dump a bunch of money into PPC campaigns and hope some of them turn into buyers.
-Hmm, which way to go...
+Perhaps you should respond to those spammy, grammatically challenged emails you get from foreign SEO "experts" proclaiming they can get you on the first page of Google.

-Clearly, this is way easier said than done.
-Consider hiring an agency savvy with SEO to do some digging on the competition in order to uncover their strengths and exploit their weaknesses.
+- Hire an SEO savvy agency or contractor to do some digging on the competition in order to uncover their strengths and exploit their weaknesses, or...

-It's true...your visitors could care less about how amazingly optimized your website is.
+Your visitors could care less about how amazingly optimized your website is for search.

-When visitors arrive at your website, they want a simple, intuitive experience so that they can quickly find answers to the questions/problems they have (that's why they're searching).
+When visitors arrive at your website, they want a simple, intuitive experience so that they can quickly find answers to their questions and problems (that's why they're searching).

 The New Definition of "Optimization"